cdsalmons/queues.io/README.md

   3. Commit your changes (git commit -am 'Add some feature')
   4. Push to the branch (git push origin my-new-feature)
   5. Create new Pull Request

+## Quick Cheat Sheet

+These 3 messaging technologies have different approaches on building distributed systems :

+RabbitMQ is one of the leading implementation of the AMQP protocol (along with Apache Qpid).
+Therefore, it implements a broker architecture, meaning that messages are queued on a central node before being sent to clients.
+This approach makes RabbitMQ very easy to use and deploy, because advanced scenarios like routing, load balancing or persistent message queuing are supported in just a few lines of code.
+However, it also makes it less scalable and “slower” because the central node adds latency and message envelopes are quite big.

+ZeroMq is a very lightweight messaging system specially designed for high throughput/low latency scenarios like the one you can find in the financial world.
+Zmq supports many advanced messaging scenarios but contrary to RabbitMQ, you’ll have to implement most of them yourself by combining various pieces of the framework (e.g : sockets and devices).
+Zmq is very flexible but you’ll have to study the 80 pages or so of the guide (which I recommend reading for anybody writing distributed system, even if you don’t use Zmq) before being able to do anything more complicated than sending messages between 2 peers.

+ActiveMQ is in the middle ground.
+Like Zmq, it can be deployed with both broker and P2P topologies.
+Like RabbitMQ, it’s easier to implement advanced scenarios but usually at the cost of raw performance.
+It’s the Swiss army knife of messaging :-).

+Finally, all 3 products:

+have client apis for the most common languages (C++, Java, .Net, Python, Php, Ruby, …) have strong documentation are actively supported